-PowerPoint Presentation Members of the Board of the Springfield Utility Board will hold a special meeting of the Board at the June 20 Springfield City Club.
-This will give residents another opportunity to ask the =Board questions and learn about electric and water service in Springfield.
+Meet the members of the Board of the Springfield Utility Board.
+The Board will hold a special meeting of the Board at the June 20 Springfield City Club.
+This will…

 Three seats on the Springfield School Board are up for election on May 21.
 All are contested.
 Laurie Adams and Todd Mann are running for Position 1; Naomi Raven and Jessica Adams are running for Position 4; and Michelle R. Webber and Karen Hunter are running for Position 5.
 City Club has invited all candidates to come to the May 2 meeting and explain their views and how they will continue to improve Springfield Schools.
 City Club hosted a candidate forum on May 2.